Wolverhampton is a wonderful city with a proud history and a bright future.

-Wolverhampton is the sixth largest district by population in the West Midlands.
+Wolverhampton is a wonderful city with a proud history and a bright future.
+We are the sixth largest district by population in the West Midlands.
 The story of Wolverhampton starts in 985 AD, when it was founded by Lady Wulfruna.
 In the 19th century, the city was known as a global leader in the manufacture of locks and all kinds of iron goods.

 The constituency of Wolverhampton South West is one of three covering the City of Wolverhampton, along with the neighbouring constituencies of Wolverhampton North East and Wolverhampton South East.
 The constituency includes the wards of Graiseley, Merry Hill, Park, Penn, St Peter’s, Tettenhall Regis, and Tettenhall Wightwick.